Autism Research Study

 Additional Information

-These studies are being done to better understand the brain mechanisms involved in autism and to test whether investigational medications may help rigid and compulsive behaviors in Autism Spectrum Disorder.
+These studies are being done to better understand whether the investigational medication Pimavanserin may help rigid and compulsive behaviors in Autism Spectrum Disorder.

 You may be eligible for this study if you meet the following criteria.